 If you approach us for transfer during the course of the first semester, we will usually be able to change your degree and courses for the second semester so that you don't waste any time.

-You will usually be able to transfer if your Matric points meet the requirements for the degree you wish to enter, and if your results for your original faculty are reasonable and you have not been at UCT too long (i.e. it is likely that you will be able to finish your Humanities degree before you run out of time).
+- You will usually be able to transfer if your Matric points meet the requirements for the degree you wish to enter, and if your results for your original faculty are reasonable and you have only spent a year in your previous programme, or if a substantial number of credits from that programme will transfer into a Hum degree if you've been registered for longer than a year (i.e. it is likely that you will be able to finish your Humanities degree before you run out of time).

 Credits: we will usually accept a limited number of credits for courses you have completed in Law, Science or Commerce subjects towards a General BA or BSocSc degree in Humanities, with a few exceptions (we do not recognise Professional Communications courses) .
-We do not usually recognise credits from Health Sciences or Engineering subjects.
+We do not usually recognise credits from Health Sciences or Engineering subjects, although Humanities, Science or Commerce subjects taken within Engineering or Health Science degrees may still count.
 Please remember that 12 out of your 20 semester courses required for a general BA or BSocSc must be Humanities credits.

-Duration of study: Humanities permits registration for a maximum number of years, namely your degree duration (3 or 4 years) plus 2 years.
-If you are transferring credits from another faculty, we may count the years you were registered in that faculty towards the total for your BA or BSocSc degree.
-If you have already been registered in your previous faculty for a significant number of years and are about to run out of time, we are unlikely to offer you a place.
+Duration of study: Humanities permits registration for a maximum number of years, namely your degree duration (3 or 4 years) plus 1 year.
+Note that this is a stricter requirement than in the past; it is becoming increasingly difficult to transfer programmes given the alignment of our readmission criteria with NSFAS's n+1 framework.
+If you have already been registered in your previous faculty for more than a year, we are unlikely to offer you a place.

 Transfer into the Bachelor of Social Work, PPE or BA Film and Media Production stream:

 Transfer into these Structured Degree Programmes is at the discretion of the convenor of the programme, and you must also meet Matric points required for entry into the programme.